 Click on the buttons below to find out what you can do on the local, state, and federal levels.

 More than 30 municipalities in Florida have passed single-use plastic reduction policies/laws.
 Learn how to pass a local city/county ordinance or administrative policy.

-We need federal policy for Extended Producer Responsibility!
+We need federal action!
 Learn how to help pass the Break Free From Plastic Pollution Act.